stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

 Where _subpass_ is the dependant sub-pass and the _source_ and _destination_ specify the dependency properties.

-We add a new member for a list of dependencies to the sub-pass class and its builder.
+We add a new member for a list of `dependencies` to the sub-pass class and its builder.
+Note that in our design the _destination_ is implicitly the sub-pass containing the dependency.

 Next we add a new nested builder to configure a sub-pass dependency: